 Index map for residential roads at risk of flooding

 The image shows selected land spot heights superimposed on aerial photography of the St Denys part of Southampton (image courtesy Southampton City Council).
 A number of residential areas have been highlighted: the Belsize Flood Resilience Project area (near Priory Road Hard), Janaway Gardens, Pettinger Gardens, Priory Avenue, and Saltmead.
 In each of these areas there are low lying sections of road, pathways, or open ground, which may flood during a very high tide.
-Clicking on each area will open a large scale map of that area in a new window.
+Use the main index at the top of this page to view larger maps of each of the areas.
 The maps show house numbers and nearby spot heights.